ItalyStrap/theme-json-generator/README.md

 }
 ```

-And color will generate the following json:
+And this package will generate the following json:

 ```json
 {